garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/ReadMe.md

-# Introduction to Julia for spectroscopy
+# Introduction to Julia for Spectroscopy

 Made with Julia version: 1.11.5